sini/nixkraken/docs/src/getting-started/quick-start.md

 home-manager switch --flake '.#your-username'
 ```

-🎉 **That's it!** GitKraken will now be configured with the given name and email.
+🎉 **That is it!** GitKraken will now be configured with the given name and email.

 _For other installation methods, see the [installation](./install/index.md) section._